zeroseven/z7_countries/README.md

 When accessing a page with a language country combination like that in the URL, all database queries on configured tables will be made with these country restrictions in mind.

+:bulb: _Therefor the href in the site configuration should only contain the language (e.g. "fr" instead of "fr-FR")._

 ## SEO:

 There’s no need to worry here.
 Aside from the URLs, the hreflang as well as the lang attribute of the page are getting altered.
 This way, the search engines find a perfectly fine identifiable and correct country variation.
 To put it simple: there will be no duplicate content complaints.